 Under the policy, Directors and employees of the Manager as well as certain relevant executives of the CL Group are also discouraged from trading on short-term or speculative considerations.
 They are also prohibited from using any information with respect to other companies or entities obtained in the course of their employment in connection with securities transactions of such companies or entities.

 Dealings by the Directors are disclosed in accordance with the requirements in the SFA and the Listing Manual.

 (F) Code Of Business Conduct

 The Manager adheres to an ethics and code of business conduct policy which deals with issues such as confidentiality, conduct and work discipline, corporate gifts and concessionary offers.
 Clear policies and guidelines on how to handle workplace harassment and grievances are also in place.

-The policies and guidelines are published on CL's intranet which is accessible to all employees of the Manager.
+The policies and guidelines are published on CL's intranet, which is accessible by all employees of the Manager.

 The policies that the Manager has implemented aim to help to detect and prevent occupational fraud in mainly three ways.

 First, the Manager offers fair compensation packages, based on practices of pay-for-performance and promotion based on merit to its employees.
 The Manager also provides various healthcare subsidies and financial assistance schemes to alleviate the common financial pressures its employees face.